mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 > [!NOTE]
 > This is a tech preview.
-If you are interested in in trialling this capability, please reach out via [https://mattr.global/contact-us](https://mattr.global/contact-us).
+If you are interested in trialling this capability, please reach out via [https://mattr.global/contact-us](https://mattr.global/contact-us).

 # Mobile Credential Online Presentation Sample App